8 Best E-Commerce Advertising Strategies

 Incorporating influencer collaborations in your e-commerce advertising is a powerful way to boost sales.
 Most of us are familiar with the effect of influencers–following someone you don’t know and seeing them try a product you’ve never heard of, but suddenly feel you need.

 Data shows that most shoppers (94%, to be precise) are more likely to make a purchase if they know that it has good reviews.
 If you’re struggling to get social proof for your brand, leveraging UGC platforms can be a good start.
+Companies like Gymshark, Fashion Nova, and HiSmile teeth all leveraged Influencer marketing for e-commerce and scaled to massive sizes because of it.

 Working with influencers can certainly garner lucrative results.
 Data shows that 49% of shoppers rely on influencers to help them shop, while a shocking 86% of women log into social media for shopping advice.
 There’s no doubt that incorporating influencers into your e-commerce advertising strategy can lead to a boost in your sales.